ekoprwnt/ekoprwnt/README.md

-- 👋 Hi, I’m @ekoprwnt
+- Hi, I’m @ekoprwnt
-- 👀 I’m interested in Artificial Intelligence, Internet of Things, and UX Designer
+- I’m interested in Artificial Intelligence, Internet of Things, and UX Designer
-- 🌱 I’m currently learning about AI, DL, ML, and IoT
+- I’m currently learning about AI, DL, ML, and IoT
+- You can visit my LinkedIn at: https://www.linkedin.com/in/ekoprwnt/